 '''

-Bin1 = <<1,2,3>>.

-<<1,2,3>>

-Bin2 = <<4,5>>.

-<<4.5>>

-Bin3 = <<6>>.

-iolist_to_binary([Bin1,1,[2,3,Bin2],4|Bin3]).

-<<1,2,3,1,2,3,4,5,4,6>>

-erlang:iolist_to_iovec(IoListOrBinary) -> iovec()

-Types:

-IoListOrBinary = iolist() | binary()

-Returns an iovec that is made from the integers and binaries in IoListOrBinary.

-is alive() -> boolean()

-Returns true if the local node is alive (that is, if the node can be part of a distributed system), otherwise false.
+a call to net_kernel:stop/0.

 is atom(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is an atom, otherwise false.

 Allowed in guard tests.

 is binary(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is a binary, otherwise false.

 A binary always contains a complete number of bytes.

 Allowed in guard tests.

-is_bitstring(Term) -> boolean()
+is bitstring(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is a bitstring (including a binary), otherwise false.

 Allowed in guard tests.

-is_boolean(Term) -> boolean()
+is boolean(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is the atom true or the atom false (that is, a boolean).
 Otherwise returns false.

 Allowed in guard tests.

-'''

-'''

-erlang:is_builtin(Module, Function, Arity) -> boolean()
+erlang:is builtin(Module, Function, Arity) -> boolean()

 Types:

 Module = module()

 Function = atom()

+'''

+This BIF is useful for builders of cross-reference tools.

 Arity = arity()

-This BIF is useful for builders of cross-reference tools.

 Returns true if Module: Function/Arity is a BIF implemented in C, otherwise false.

+'''

-is float(Term) -> boolean()
+is_float(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is a floating point number, otherwise false.

 Allowed in guard tests.

-is function(Term) -> boolean()
+is_function(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is a fun, otherwise false.

 Allowed in guard tests.

 is_function(Term, Arity) -> boolean()

 Types:

 Term = term()

 Arity = arity()

 Returns true if Term is a fun that can be applied with Arity number of arguments, otherwise false.

 Allowed in guard tests.

 is integer(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is an integer, otherwise false.

 Allowed in guard tests.

 is_list(Term) -> boolean()

 Types:

 Term = term()

 Returns true if Term is a list with zero or more elements, otherwise false.

 Allowed in guard tests.

 is_map(Term) -> boolean()

 Types:

+Term = term()

+Returns true if Term is a map, otherwise false.

+Allowed in guard tests.

+is_map_key(Key, Map) -> boolean()

+Types:

+Key = term()

+Map = map()

+Returns true if map Map contains Key and returns false if it does not contain the Key.

 '''